 Near Red Mountain in Kern County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on July 6, 2020.
-It was originally submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 835 times since then.
-Last updated on July 6, 2020, by Craig Baker of Sylmar, California.
-Photos: 1, 2. submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
-3. submitted on July 6, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on October 30, 2020.
+It was originally submitted on July 18, 2020, by Craig Baker of Sylmar, California.
+This page has been viewed 56 times since then and 4 times this year.
+Photos: 1, 2. submitted on July 18, 2020, by Craig Baker of Sylmar, California.
+3, 4. submitted on October 29, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.